Hard Rock Cafe Review: Orlando's BEST Tourist Restaurant $10-$30

 Taking Care of Business

-We’ve had mixed experiences with service over our visits at Hard Rock Cafe.
-On the whole, our dinner experiences have been positive with good service and good food.
+We’ve had mixed experiences with service over our visits to Hard Rock Cafe.
+On the whole, our dining experiences have been positive with great times and good food.

-We were seated promptly even though the restaurant was fairly busy.
-We had arrived early for dinner, but it was a Saturday evening during a busy time of the year, bringing in Spring Break and Mardi Gras visitors to the Universal Resort.
+We were seated promptly even though the dining room was fairly busy.
+We arrived early for dinner, but it was a Saturday evening during a busy time of the year, bringing in Spring Break and Mardi Gras visitors to the Universal Resort.

 We ordered the large appetizer platter to share and had not yet decided on the rest of our order.

-Our server returned to our table several times to see if we were ready to order and although he told us there was no rush, his repeated returns in quick succession made us feel very pressurized to get our order in; and quickly.
+Our server returned to our table several times to see if we were ready to order and although he told us there was no rush, his repeated returns in quick succession made us feel very pressured to get our order in; and quickly.
 We like to relax for meals, but we don’t forget that the server wants to turn over tables to accommodate more guests.

 We ordered our entrees before the appetizer was served and, as in the past, our main meals arrived at the table before we were through with our starter.

 This is something I don’t really like.
-Although the tables are spacious enough to eat comfortably, a large platter on the table with drinks, sides and main dishes makes for a somewhat cluttered environment for eating.
+Although the tables are spacious enough to seat comfortably, a large platter on the table with drinks, sides, and main dishes makes for a somewhat cluttered environment for eating.